JS-RML/ddh_hardware/README.md

 # Assembly

 Note that after assemblig the four actuator modules, you should first go to [the wiring step](#wiring) and construct the encoder cable and power cables, then complete the [before-assembly calibration steps](#before-assembly).
-These calibration steps require free movement of each indivisual motor.
+These calibration steps require free movement of each individual motor.
 However,  the gripper is a parallel mechanism, the motors won't be able to move freely after full assembly.

 <a name="actuator"></a>